tpwres/teczki-polskiego-wrestlingu/content/e/ptw/2024-02-03-ptw-5-gold-rush.md

 * PAKA entered to Bonnie Tyler's _Holding out for a hero_.
 Coincidentally, the actual Bonnie Tyler was giving a concert in Poland the next day, Sunday Feb 4.
 * MxM grabbed the win by Mason pinning Mansoor.
 However, Pawłowski was furious and ordered the match to continue.
 * Marius Al-Ani retained the belt by submission.
 * Legia Łysych (Marco hammers & [Olgierd](@/w/olgierd.md)) entered the ring, Hammers holding an electric shaver.
 They summoned Karyna, their valet to the ring.
 Previously in a segment on PTW Underground, they declared that she'd have to shave bald to remain in Legia Łysych.
-Karyna was nowhere to be seen.
+Karyna was nowhere to be seen. \
-* Looking for someone else to shave, they started calling out people in the audience, then grabbed a hapless referee to the crowd's disappointment.
+  Looking for someone else to shave, they started calling out people in the audience, then grabbed a hapless referee to the crowd's disappointment.
 Then, Marcin Najman appeared and entered the ring.
-They invited him to join their faction, as he's already bald, and has the nickname of El Testosteron.
-However, in order to join, he must start winning fights in MMA, a reference to his losing streak.
+Excited, Legia invited him to join the faction, as he's already bald, and is known by _El Testosteron_.
+However, in order to join, he must start winning fights in MMA, a reference to his losing streak. \
-* Najman referred to himself not as bald, but close cut and decked them with punches.
-Announced his upcoming fight against Murański.
+  Najman took offense to this, referred to himself not as bald, but close cut and decked them with punches.
+Announced his upcoming fight against Murański at Clout MMA 4 on March 9.
 * Pawłowski explained the Gold Rush Rumble rules: typical over-the-top rope elimination, but the final four can only eliminate  by pinfall or submission.
 * After the rumble, Puncher cut a promo, to be interrupted by Babatunde, an ex-WWE wrestler of Polish origin, now as Babathunder.
 Pawłowski announced him as signed to PTW.
 * Pawłowski invited his fiancee Karolina, to do a proposal segment.
-Before he gets his chance to bend the knee, Longman interrupted him.
+Before he got his chance to bend the knee, Longman interrupted him.
 * The screen showed a scene where Bad Bones, Rzeżniczak and Longman conspired against their partner Pawłowski.
 The surprised Arkadiusz confronted Longman calling him an idiot.
 Longman took offense, and lifted Pawłowski into an F5.